dgoppenheimer/pymol-notes/content/introduction/_index.md

 # Introduction

 Here I'll document how I built this site.
-Thanks to excellent documentation, it was fairly straightforward.
+Thanks to excellent documentation for Hugo and the theme, it was straightforward.